area17/twill/docs/.sections/crud-modules.md

 ### Form Requests
 Classic Laravel 5 [form request validation](https://laravel.com/docs/5.5/validation#form-request-validation).

+Once you generated the module using Twill's CLI module generator, it will also prepare the `App/Http/Requests/Admin/ModuleNameRequest.php` for you to use.
 You can choose to use different rules for creation and update by implementing the following 2 functions instead of the classic `rules` one:

 ```php